MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 If this stage failed with an error message similar to `The App ID '<some-Guid>' is already used for Per-Tenant-Extensions in Business Central and cannot be used for the AppSource extension with name 'MyApp' and publisher 'MyPublisher'`, this means that there exists one or many PTEs with the same App ID in the service.
 Since [!INCLUDE[prod_short](../includes/prod_short.md)] doesn't support having AppSource apps and PTEs with the same App ID, it's then recommended to change the ID of your extension before submitting it in Partner Center.
 For more information, see [Moving a PTE to AppSource](devenv-extension-moving-scope.md#moving-a-pte-to-appsource).
 If the PTEs with that App ID aren't used in any customer environments anymore, you can create a support case in Partner Center to request an exception.

 If this stage failed with an error message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') has not been signed.` or `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') has been signed, but the root certificate authority (CA) is not trusted.`, your submission doesn't live up to the code signing requirement of AppSource for [!INCLUDE[prod_short](../includes/prod_short.md)].
-In order to correctly sign your app, please check out the section below called "Questions about code-signing validation" as well as [Sign an app package file](devenv-sign-extension.md).
+In order to correctly sign your app, check out the section below called "Questions about code-signing validation" and [Sign an app package file](devenv-sign-extension.md).

 If this stage failed with the following error message `Automated validation of the submission has failed.
 Please retry the operation and contact Partner Center support if it fails again. `, you should create a new submission in Partner Center.
 If your submission fails again, you should create a support case in Partner Center as documented in this article.